turingschool/accelerated-mod-0/arrays.md

 ## Check For Understanding

 Create a new project and initialize a Git repository in it.
 Make 1 file - `arrays.rb`, and _make an initial commit_.
 In that file:
-- Declare a variable that stores an Array of at least 4 Strings
+- Declare a variable that stores an Array of at least 4 Strings.
-- Declare a variable that stores an Array of at least 4 Integers
+- Declare a variable that stores an Array of at least 4 Integers.
-- Declare a variable that stores an Array of at least 4 Floats
+- Declare a variable that stores an Array of at least 4 Floats.
-- Declare a variable that stores an Array of at least 4 Booleans
+- Declare a variable that stores an Array of at least 4 Booleans.
-- _Commit your work_
+- _Commit your work_.
 - Call 1 of each of the 4 methods you learned, on each of the 4 arrays you created above.
-On the line of code above that, write ([in a Ruby comment](https://www.thoughtco.com/commenting-ruby-code-2908193#:~:text=Single%2DLine%20Comments,line%3B%20it%20can%20occur%20anywhere.)) an explanation in plain English as to what impact calling that method will have on that specific array
+On the line of code above that, write ([in a Ruby comment](https://www.thoughtco.com/commenting-ruby-code-2908193#:~:text=Single%2DLine%20Comments,line%3B%20it%20can%20occur%20anywhere.)) an explanation in plain English as to what impact calling that method will have on that specific array.
-- _Commit your work_
+- _Commit your work_.
 - [intentionally open-ended] Demonstrate your understanding of index positions in this file.
 You can write an explanation, provide some examples with the Arrays you've created, or anything else.
-- _Commit your work_
+- _Commit your work_.
 - Use the Ruby Documentation to learn about one additional Array method of your choice.
 Provide an explanation and example to demonstrate your understanding of it.
-- _Commit your work_
+- _Commit your work_.

 Create another file in the same directory, name it `self-evaluation.md`.
 In Markdown, answer the following questions:
 - How confident do you feel with the content on Arrays so far?
 - Is there any additional learning you need or want to do before moving to the next lesson?
 - What questions do you have about Arrays?
-- _Commit your work_
+- _Commit your work_.

 After you've completed the tasks above, push your work up to a new GitHub repository.
 Provide the GitHub repository link in the submission form.